jane-holborn/LibrarySystem/README.md

 - **Dynamic Updates:** Add dynamic updates to the user dashboard for borrowing and returning books.
 Add dynamic updates to the librarian dashboard when adding or paying user fines, marking books as lost and returning books.

 ## Testing
 The tests for this project are maintained in a separate repository.
-If you would like to view or run the tests, they can be found in the librarysystem-testing repository here: https://github.com/jane-holborn/librarysystem-testing.
+If you would like to view or run the tests, they can be found in the librarysystem-testing repository [here](https://github.com/jane-holborn/librarysystem-testing).
 Instructions for setting up and running the tests are provided in the README file.

 ## Author
 Jane Holborn